Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Duromax XP4850EH Disadvantages

-It has a built in noise silencer to produce less noise than generators of similar size, but unfortunately tends to get much louder on heavier load.
+It has a built-in noise silencer to meaning the noise level is less than generators of similar size, but unfortunately tends to get much louder on a heavier load.

 - Position of Oil Tank

-The oil tank is awkwardly positioned which makes it difficult to switch between propane and gasoline.
+The oil tank is awkwardly positioned which makes it difficult to switch between propane generators and gasoline generators.

-This Duromax generator is definitely one of the most powerful generators it has to offer and a great option to power large appliances.
-On gasoline, it produces 12,000 peak watts, and 11,400 peak watts with propane.
+This Duromax generator which is EPA and CARB compliant is definitely one of the most powerful generators it has to offer and a great option to power large household appliances.
+On gasoline, Duromax XP12000EH produces 12,000 peak watts, and 11,400 peak watts with propane.

 - Dual-Fuel Ready

-Thanks to its dual-fuel property, it can run without interruption for more than 16 hours at 50% load.
-Otherwise, it runs for 9 hours on gasoline and 7 hours on propane continuously at 50% capacity.
+Thanks to its dual-fuel property, the run time is more than 16 hours at 50% load.
+Otherwise, it run time on gasoline is 9 hours and eun time is 7 hours on propane continuously at 50% capacity.
+This is a great option to power your essentials when hit by a power outage.

 Duromax XP12000EH Disadvantages